New Orleans, 1873

 Wyatt was where he had told her he would be that morning, supervising transfer of the cattle and, after that, giving instructions to those on the dock who expected to receive cargo.
 He was also to make sure that they signed for it before he would release it to them as he checked his manifest for matching the cargo with names of individuals or companies.
 She watched him for a while.
 He was confident and capable in everything he did.
 He was a quiet man, very different from the usually garrulous sailors or even some of the officers, and rarely joined in their conversation at dinner—the select few around the captain’s table—unless he was asked a direct question.
 Then, he spoke gently and well.
 He was like her in that regard, observing and learning.
 He was not a regular part of the crew.
 He seemed separate from them, yet was able to give them directions and orders, which they never questioned.
 He was not one of the ships regular officers either.

 She had first met him more than three weeks earlier when he had come to her rescue on the dock in Liverpool.
 She had been alarmed when she had first seen him standing over her as he had given her purse back into her hands from where he had recovered it.
 She checked it quickly before he helped her to her feet.
 He had a wild look in his eyes then, almost the only thing she had seen above his beard.
 Everything about him had concerned her at that moment as he looked at her—well, he had just laid out two men who had thought to rob her—and had recovered most of her belongings from them and the ground near them, and put them back into her purse to give back to her.
-It was the pale scar on his forehead, extending almost its full width, that had first struck her (it must have been a terrible wound when he had first suffered it) and then his sharp eyes, and then his full bearded face.
+It was the pale scar on his forehead, extending almost its full width, that had first struck her (it must have been a terrible wound when he had first suffered it) and then her eyes fell to his sharp eyes, and then his full bearded face.

 Blackbeard!
 Captain Teach!
 That name had once struck fear into the hearts of sailors and women a hundred and more years earlier.
 He was no Blackbeard, however.
 His gently reassuring words, seemingly out of place with his ferocious aspect, had dispelled her concerns and calmed her a little as he had helped her to her feet and had supported her for a few moments—still unsteady—as she had assessed her condition for walking.
 She had brushed off her dress, straightened the rest of her clothing, and recovered her hat from the ground as he had helped her up.
 She was not sure what to expect.
 She was bruised, and she hurt in a few places after that violent attack had seen her thrown to the ground, but there was nothing broken.